NetSPI/xssValidator/README.md

 	$ mkdir /path/to/xssValidator/burp-extender/lib
 	$ mv /path/to/libs/*.jar /path/to/xssValidator/burp-extender/lib/

 **Note:** The build.xml file for ant is using an older version of HttpComponents Client libraries (4.3.6).
-If you use a newer version of the libraries, make sure that you change the names of the jar files in `/path/to/xssValidator/burp-extender/bin/burp/build.xml`
+If you use a newer version of the libraries, make sure that you change the filenames in `/path/to/xssValidator/burp-extender/bin/burp/build.xml` following the files in `/path/to/xssValidator/burp-extender/lib/`

 Now, navigate to the burp-extender/bin/burp directory: